Hashtag Web3 Logo

 Merkle Airdrop Distribution Explained

 A Merkle airdrop is a highly efficient method for distributing tokens to a large number of users.
-This guide explains how it uses Merkle trees to save gas and simplify the airdrop process.
+This guide explains how it uses Merkle trees to save gas.

 Merkle Airdrop Distribution Explained - Hashtag Web3 article cover